facebookresearch/dpr-scale/dragon/README.md

 conda activate dpr-scale
 ```
 Now let's install the packages.
 First, follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch on your machine.
+Pytorch 1.12.1 and CUDA 11.6 are used in our experiments.

 Then install faiss:
 ```
 conda install -c conda-forge faiss-gpu
 ```
 Finally install the packages in `requirement.txt`.
 Remember to comment out the packages in the .txt file that you've already installed to avoid conflicts.
-Also note that we use cuda 11.6 in all our experiments.
 ```
 pip install -r requirements.txt
 ```